 This section describes the expectations about job responsibilities including the outcomes, outputs, services, tasks or products to be delivered or achieved in the role.
 Use the key responsibilities section to gain a better understanding of the role for which you are applying.

-You are not required to specifically address the key responsibilities.
-Use this information to identify the most appropriate example when responding to the competency profile.
+You do not need to address the key responsibilities specifically in your job application.
+Use this information to identify the most appropriate example when responding to the competencies (see further details in preparing your application).